kanglee05/Recipes-Nutritional-Analysis/README.md

 ## Hypothesis Testing

-Hypotheses:
+For the hypothesis test, we aim to find if there is a significant difference in protein values for recipes submitted in cold months and warm months.
+This is important to find out if recipes submitted in winter months are greater in protein values since people may be trying to be healthier for their New Year's Resolution.
+There may also be more protein dense recipes uploaded during these months for the holidays.
+We chose this pair of hypotheses to test because of personal interest in this question as well as its applicability in helping us greater understand the ditributions of nutritional values in this dataset.

-- Null hypothesis: Protein values in recipes submitted during cold months are the same as recipes submitted in warm months.
+- **Null Hypothesis**: Protein values in recipes submitted during cold months are the same as recipes submitted in warm months.

-- Alternative hypothesis: Protein values in recipes submitted during cold months are different than recipes submitted during warm months.
+- **Alternative Hypothesis**: Protein values in recipes submitted during cold months are different than recipes submitted during warm months.

-- Test statistic: Absolute difference between protein value averages of warm months and cold months.
+- **Test Statistic**: Absolute difference between protein value averages of warm months and cold months.

-- P-value Threshold: 0.05
+- **Significance Level**: 0.05

 We performed a permutation test to find the differences in the distributions of protein values in cold and warm months.
 Warm months were classified as March-September and cold months were all others.
-We found an observed difference of .3 grams and a p-value of .11.
-With our threshold of .05, we fail to reject the null hypothesis.
-We chose this pair of hypotheses to test because of personal interest in this question as well as its applicability in helping us greater understand the ditributions of nutritional values in this dataset.
+We found an **observed difference** of 0.3 grams and a **p-value** of **0.11**.
+With our significance level of 0.05, we **fail to reject** the null hypothesis.
+This suggests that recipes uploaded in cold months have the same protein values as those uploaded in warm months.
+It leads us to consider that the time of year does not have a significant impact on the protein values in recipes.

 Below is a boxplot displaying the distribution of protein in warm vs. cold months.
 It highlights the lack of difference between the two seasons.

 <iframe
   src="plots/proteinbyseason.html"
   width="800"